 It is easy to do just about anything you want with 3D-Coat.
 You can create models that are very detailed and bake out the textures.
 It isn’t limited in what you can do, so if there is something unique or new you want to try, you can probably find a way to do it on 3D-Coat.

 It also isn’t that difficult to learn.
-While all 3D softwares have a bit of a learning curve thanks to their unique styles and programs, this one is pretty understandable so it is a bit quicker to pick up though it isn’t super intuitive.
+While all 3D software have a bit of a learning curve thanks to their unique styles and programs, this one is pretty understandable so it is a bit quicker to pick up though it isn’t super intuitive.

 Some similar programs like ZBrush have similar features and power, but they are painful to try and learn how to use, even if you are using them daily.
 It is a small team that does the development for 3D-Coat, but they work hard to provide constant upgrades and quality-of-life features.

-The cost is also well worth it, with discounts or shorter purchasing options for those that want to just give the program a try without investing a large amount of money into them at once.
+The cost is also well worth it, with discounts or shorter purchasing options for those who want to just give the program a try without investing a large amount of money into them at once.

 3D-Coat offers a lot of payment options.
 They offer different pricing and benefits for individuals, those in a company, and those teaching at a school with specific discounts for students and teachers.